 The crucial issue here is the understanding of the way in which the Confession is in agreement with the Scripture.
-If the Confession is understood as being a representative of the Scripture then it must have the same authority as Scripture.
-If on the other hand the Confession is understood as being a reflection or interpretation of Scripture then its authority is secondary.
+If the Confession is understood as being a representation of the Scripture then it must have the same authority as Scripture.
+If, on the other hand, the Confession is understood as being a reflection or interpretation of Scripture then its authority is secondary.
 At this point it is important to emphasize that the normative character of a Confession must reflect the normative character of the Scripture, namely the Gospel.

 When we talk then about the derivative and secondary authority of Confession and tradition it must indeed be recognized as precisely that.
-The authority of church and Confession is conditional.
-Luther once said:

-Let all obedience be damned to the depth of hell which obeys the government, father, mother, or even the church in such a way that it disobeys God.
-At this point I know neither father, mother, friend-ship, government or the Christian Church (W.A.
-28.24).

-The condition is, as we have said, the Confession's reflection, interpretation and re-presentation of the Gospel.
-Authority then in the church is relative inasmuch as the interpretations may be in error; it is binding, however, inasmuch as it is a true and faithful reflection of the Word of God.
-As Bonhoeffer expresses it:

-We hear the Word of God in the word of the Church and this qualifies the Church's authority....Once the Church has spoken authoritatively... then I as a dogmatist... have only a relative freedom in respect to this matter...
-I am relatively bound in my ideas on dogmatics, my confession of faith, and so on.
-I owe relative obedience to the Church; it has the right to demand from me a sacrificium intellectus and perhaps upon occasion even a sacrificium conscientiae.6

-Again repeating the same point:

-The Councils and Synods have relative authority and should most vigorously and emphatically assert it, and plainly and clearly say what their standpoint is towards the Bible, dogma, the creed and doctrine, and then there will be no longer cause for them to lament the world's indifference.
-But the Church must know that its authority is still a derived and reflected authority.7

-D .
-Confessions are Witnesses to the Gospel and as Such are Binding.

-Having said the foregoing it is now possible to assert that for Lutherans while the Confessions have a derivative, relative and secondary authority. they nevertheless do have a binding authority for the Church.
-Lest this be understood as double talk it is important to remember that such authority is predicated on the assumption that the Confessions are in fact a faithful summary of Scripture and witness to the Gospel.

-This of course is what the Confessions present themselves as being, i.e. an acknowledgement and affirmation of what God says to people in the Scriptures.
-Accordingly:
+The authority of Church and Confession is conditional.
+Luther once said, "Let all obedience be damned to the depth of hell which obeys the government, father, mother, or even the chuch in such a way that it disobeys God".
+(WA 28.24) The Condition is, the Confession's reflection, interpretation and re-presentation of the Gospel.
+Authority then in the Church is relative inasmuch as the interpretations may be in error.
+It is binding, however, inasmuch as it is a true and faithful reflection of the Word of God.
+Thus, while the Confessions have a derivative, relative and secondary authority for Lutherans, they nevertheless do have a binding authority for the Church.
+Lest this be regarded as double talk it is important to remember that such authority is predicated on the assumption that the Confessions are in fact a faithful summary of Scripture and witness to the Gospel.
+This of course is what the Confessions present themselves as being, i.e., an acknowledgement and affirmation of what God says to man in the Scriptures.

-The Confession does not in the first instance determine what is to be taught, but sums up what is taught in the Church.
-It does not determine what kind of statements the Bible contains, but which statements are made on the basis of the Bible....8

-The authority of Confessions is predicated further on the assumption that the Holy Spirit is operative in the church moving her to confess her faith at certain decisive points in history.
-This means that confessions are the consensus of the church not simply the statements of individuals.
-Therefore one places oneself under the authority of the Confession unless, or until, one feels that as a matter of "Scripture and right reason" one cannot do so.
-It is then one's responsibility as a theologian to argue for a Confessional statement, or perhaps such changes in Confessional statement as will be consistent with one's understanding of the Gospel.
-If one is successful in achieving consensus on one's point, one's responsibility will have been discharged; if unsuccessful, then in all good conscience one must re-examine one's position.
+The authority of Confessions is predicated further on the assumption that the Holy Spirit is operative in the Church moving her faith at certain decisive points in history.
+This means that Confessions are the consensus of the Church not simply the statements of individuals.
+An individual therefore places himself under the authority of the Confession unless, or until, he feels that as a matter of "Scripture and right reason" he cannot do so.
+It is then his responsibility as a theologian to argue for a confessional statement, or perhaps such changes in confessional statement as will be consistent with his understanding of the Gospel.
+If he is successful in achieving consensus on his point he will have discharged his responsibility; if he is not then he must in all good conscience, re-examine his own position.